Ron Hines DVM PhD

 Old fashion flea collars were very limited in their effectiveness.
 They sometimes worked for a week or two.
 By the time most of my clients come in for office calls, at best, there are no fleas under the flea collar.

-In 2013, Bayer took two of their older compounds, imidacloprid (the same ingredient in their Advantage® line) and combined it with flumethrin , a souped up version of the old pyrethrin, that had been used safely topically on livestock for many years.
+In 2013, Bayer took two of their older compounds, imidacloprid (the same ingredient in their Advantage® line) and combined it with flumethrin, a souped up version of the old pyrethrins, that has been used safely topically on livestock for many years.
 They then launched Seresto®, a flea and tick collar designed with “Sustained-Release Technology”.
-But the key to the product’s claimed effectiveness were not the drugs themselves, it was Bayer’s polymer department that found a method to impregnate a special plastic polymer collar with the two compounds in a way that they claim releases the chemicals slowly over an 8 month period.
+But the key to the product’s claimed effectiveness were not the drugs themselves, it was Bayer’s polymer department that found a method to impregnate a special plastic polymer collar with the two compounds in a way that they claim releases the chemicals slowly over an 8-month period.
 Just like the other products on the market that contain these chemicals, they can, occasionally produce side effects.
 When they do, it is often the nervous system that is affected.
+Today the product is marketed by Elanco.

 You are on the Vetspace animal health website